kanonji/wp-use-parent-template/readme.txt

 = Notes =

-* Able to use only one generation age template. category-child.php is able to use as parent template for grandchild in the following example.
+* Able to use only one generation age template. 'category-child.php' is able to use as parent template for grandchild in the example of 'example.com/parent/child/grandchild'.

-example.com/parent/child/grandchild

 == Changelog ==

+= 0.3 =
+* Fix readme.txt

 = 0.2 =
 * Released.

+= 0.1 =
+* My local use.